levoxtrip/PKB/docs/topics/strive.md

 ## Oportunities
 I'm not waiting for opportunities, I am taking action to create them.

+## Projects
+In the beginning move fast and take high risk.
+Later in the project slower and take less risks - more methodicaly

 ## Serve
 The point of all of this is to make the world not just yourself a better place